On this page:

 Recycled water

 Urban water corporation local reports contain a table and chart showing the volumes of wastewater that is treated and either recycled for various end uses or discharged.
-These reports also provide a chart that shows the volumes of treated wastewater produced and the component of this that has been recycled for use, over previous years.
+The statewide water supply report provides a chart that shows the volumes of treated wastewater produced and the proportion of this that has been recycled for use, over previous years.

 Changes to recycled water reporting in 2021-22